Skip to content

 Sure, the bit in Times Square is packed with so many tourists you feel like if you fell you’d be stomped to death, and having topless women with American flags painted on their boobs follow me around screaming “Photo?!” is kind of annoying.

-But as the street runs for 33 miles (53 kilometers) through Manhattan, the Bronx and beyond there are enjoyable sections and attractions.
+But as the street runs for 33 miles through Manhattan, The Bronx and beyond, there are enjoyable sections and attractions.

 That being said, there are certain streets of New York that I love exploring on a regular basis, both for their ambiance and offerings.